judygikuni/Haba_Documentation/documentation/introduction.md

-# HABA APPLICATION DOCUMENTATION
+# Introduction

+Welcome to the Gorzo platform documentation

+## Overview

-Haba is a digital platform that bridges the gap between informal grocery vendors in Kenya and customer.
+Gorzo is a digital solution designed to empower informal grocery vendors in Kenya, commonly known as **Mama Mboga**, by connecting them with the tech-savvy youth market.
+This platform bridges the gap between traditional vendors and modern consumers through a dual-application approach:

-Inspired by the research done, our solution aims to empower Mama Mboga to reach new customers, reduce spoilage, and manage inventory while still providing customers with convinience and better prices.
+    - A **Progressive Web App (PWA)** for Mama Mboga vendors to manage inventory, process orders, and track sales.
+    - A **mobile app** for customers to browse products, join group orders, and conveniently make payments.

+The project aims to improve efficiency, increase sales, reduce waste from spoiled groceries, and support local economic participation by enabling broader market access.

-# Problem Statement
+## Problem Statement

-Mama Mboga, who is experiencing low customer turnover and low sales, needs a digital way to sell her products so that she can reach most of the consumers who spend most of their time online.
+Mama Mboga vendors currently face challenges such as low customer turnover, unsold stock, and fluctuating income.
+Most consumers, especially the youth, spend significant time online, yet these vendors lack digital channels to tap into this market.

-How might we help Mama Mboga increase her sales by moving her online to reach a larger market?
+   **How might we help Mama Mboga increase her sales by moving her business online to reach a larger market?**

-# Who is it for

-  Grocery vendors("Mama Mboga) - Seeking to grow sales and manage their business digitally

-  Customers - Seeking convinience, variety, and saving in grocery shopping

-# Solution Overview

-We offer
- - A mobile application for the customers that allows them to;
-            - Add products to cart
-            - Create groups
-            - Join Groups
-            - Make payments via mobile money(M-Pesa) and cash delivery
- - A progressive web app for mama mboga that allows them to;
-            - Manage inventory
-            - Process and track orders
+## Target Users

+- **Mama Mboga (Grocery Vendors):** Looking for a simple and cost-effective way to digitize sales and inventory management.
+- **Consumers:** Busy, tech-savvy customers seeking convenience, variety, and reliable produce without visiting multiple stores.

+## Goals of this Documentation

+This documentation will guide both vendors and customers on how to effectively use the Gorzo platform.
+It includes user guides, workflows, FAQs, and technical details to ensure a smooth experience and successful platform adoption.

+For detailed guides, please proceed to the [Getting Started](getting-started.md) section.